The online Comment window has expired

 • Default_avatar

-Clea Matson over 7 years ago
+Clea Matson almost 8 years ago

 Throughout the process that began with a new proposal to increase the height of a residential building by over 300%, a frustrating false dichotomy has been set up, the strength of which was evident in Council Member Kalb's comments following the approval of this tower.
 Despite comments to the contrary, community members who oppose this REVISION to an already approved project DO NOT oppose development on this site, and in fact welcome it.
 The constant references to a choice we are all making between a dirt pit and a 24-story tower are disingenuous.
 If City Council insists on bending over backwards to give these self-proclaimed billionaire developers whatever they want, I ask you to please be honest with your constituents about why you are doing this.
 We are not NIMBYS fighting development in our backyard, we are members of a community who want an actual voice in what changes come to our backyard.
 We need City Council to push developers to work with the community.
 Why haven't you?